Categorification of Donaldson-Thomas invariants via Perverse Sheaves: Preface

-When $\fX$ is the moduli scheme of one dimensional stable sheaves on $Y$, we show that the torsion-free part of $\det\, \Ext\ud_\pi(\cE,\cE)$ has a square root by Grothendieck-Riemann-Roch.
-More generally, Z. Hua (\cite{Hua}) proved that it is true for all sheaves.
-In \S9, we simplify his proof and generalize his result to the case of perfect complexes.
-By taking a spectral cover using a torsion line bundle, we obtain a finite \'etale Galois cover $\rho:X^\dagger\to X$ with a cyclic Galois group $G$ and a perverse sheaf $P\ud$ on $X^\dagger$ which is locally the perverse sheaf of vanishing cycles of a local CS functional.
-(See Theorem \ref{theo4.3.8}.)

-The layout of this paper is as follows.
-In \S2, we recall necessary facts about the perverse sheaves of vanishing cycles and their gluing.
-In \S3, we collect the main results of this paper.
-In \S4, we prove that there exists a structure which we call preorientation data on $X$.
-In \S5, we show that preorientation data induce CS data mentioned above.
-In \S6, we show that CS data induce local perverse sheaves, gluing isomorphisms and the obstruction class for gluing.
-In \S7, we prove an analogue of Theorem \ref{thmInt} for mixed Hodge modules.
-In \S8, we develop a theory of GV invariants.
-In \S9, we discuss the existence of square root of $\det\, \Ext\ud_\pi(\cE,\cE)$.
+This paper consists of two parts and a detailed layout of each part is provided at the beginning.

-An incomplete version of this paper was posted in the arXiv on October 15, 2012 (1210.3910).
-Some related results were independently obtained by C. Brav, V. Bussi, D. Dupont, D. Joyce and B. Szendroi in \cite{BBDJS}.
+This paper is a completely revised version of the authors' preprint posted on the arXiv in December 2012.
+All the ideas and arguments are essentially the same.
+Some related results were independently obtained by Chris Brav, Vittoria Bussi, Delphine Dupont, Dominic Joyce and Balazs Szendroi in \cite{BBDJS}.
 We are grateful to Dominic Joyce for his comments and suggestions.
-We thank Martin Olsson for his comments, Zheng Hua for informing us of his paper \cite{Hua} and Yan Soibelman for his comments.
-We also thank Takuro Mochizuki for answering questions on mixed Hodge modules.
+We thank Martin Olsson and Yan Soibelman for their comments.
+We also thank Takuro Mochizuki and Masaki Kashiwara for answering questions on mixed Hodge modules.